department-of-veterans-affairs/va.gov-team/products/health-care/patient-portal/mhv/2023-03-notification-center-usability-testing/conversation-guide.md

 - How do you feel about the placement of the Notification Center Links?
 Is this where you would have expected them to be?

-- Do you feel that having both the blue banner and "what's new" link was necessary in order for you to find the notification center main page?
+- Did you notice the path that you didn't take to get to notifications?

 - How do you feel about the location of the "what's new" link?

 **Second Task: You are now in the Notification Center main page.
-You want to see your personalized notifications.
-Please take the next steps you would take to do that without using the traditional sign in button. - 8 minutes**
+Please take the next steps you would take to see your personalized notifications. - 8 minutes**

 - Step 1: Participant will click/tap on the log in link to access personalized notifications.